rpande1996/AStar_Goal_Detection_Algorithm/README.md

 Abhilash Mane: amane@umd.edu

-This repository takes in user input about start point end point orientation and calculates A* path using
+This repository takes in user input about start point end point orientation and calculates A* path using video of exploration and backttracking gets saved in folder
+This code has been runned on 32 gb Ram pc
 The code is done on Anaconda Spyder on Python 3.7 and recommended to perform on the same if possible

 Libraries and command to install those: